Labels

 Tier: Free, Premium, Ultimate Offering: GitLab.com, Self-managed, GitLab Dedicated

-As your count of issues, merge requests, and epics grows in GitLab, it gets more challenging to keep track of those items.
+As your projects grow in GitLab, it gets more challenging to keep track of the work that’s done.
 Especially as your organization grows from just a few people to hundreds or thousands.
 With labels, you can organize and tag your work, and track the work items you’re interested in.

 Types of labels